Introduction to the disharmony

 Major symptoms:

-• Kidney Yang deficiency symptoms – sensation of cold in the back, cold knees, loose stools, frequent urination, edema, clear vaginal discharge and/or irregular menstruation in women, sterility and/or lack of sexual desire in both men and women, lassitude, mental lethargy
+- Kidney Yang deficiency symptoms – sensation of cold in the back, cold knees, loose stools, frequent urination, edema, sterility and/or lack of sexual desire in both men and women, lassitude, mental lethargy

 Herbs that tonify Yang are used in instances of Yang deficiency.
 To understand what Yang deficiency is we need to quickly review how the concept of Yin and Yang is implemented in traditional Chinese medicine.

-When Yang – the warming faculty of the body - becomes deficient the major symptom that will manifest is coldness – cold hands and feet, feeling constantly cold, aversion to cold, fear of cold.
-Depending on what organ is specifically affected there is coldness in different parts of the body.
-The three organs that usually manifest with Yang deficiency are the Kidney, the Spleen and the Heart.
-When the Yang of the Kidney is deficient there is a sensation of cold in the back, when the Yang of the Spleen is deficient there is sensation of cold in the abdomen, and when the Yang of the Heart is deficient there is feeling of cold/stuffiness in the chest.
+When Yang – the warming faculty of the body - becomes deficient the major symptom that manifests is coldness – cold hands and feet, constantly feeling cold, aversion to cold, fear of cold.
+Depending on what organ is specifically affected there is additionally coldness in different parts of the body.
+The organs that usually manifest with Yang deficiency are the Kidneys, the Spleen and the Heart.
+When Yang of the Kidneys is deficient there is a sensation of cold in the back(2)(3), when the Yang of the Spleen is deficient there is sensation of cold in the abdomen(2), and when the Yang of the Heart is deficient there is feeling of cold/stuffiness in the chest.

 The treatment principle in all three disharmonies is to tonify Yang.
 The herbs that tonify Yang are warm/hot and drying.